 Today Alasdair Macleod spoke with King World News about what people should expect to see from the gold and silver markets after next week’s election.

-King World News will be releasing a timely and powerful audio interview with Michael Oliver.
+King World News has just released a timely and powerful audio interview with Michael Oliver!

 For now, Alasdair Macleod’s King World News audio interview has just been released!
 (Link below).